JacobFischer/resume/resume.md

 - Worked on small team to quickly create and deploy new event registration sites for clients with a variety of needs
 - jQuery, JavaScript, HTML, CSS, and a proprietary framework for the front end
-- ASP.Net backend using VB.Net, C#, and MSSQL
+- ASP.Net back end using VB.Net, C#, and MSSQL

 ---